Rest energy effects for non-relativistic Fermi fields in external potentials: Discussion

 \section{Discussion}

+The LL equation with an external electromagnetic field was known to provide a direct derivation of the Pauli equation.
+Whereas in the phenomenological approach the spin degree of freedom is introduced "ad hoc", the direct derivation requires only the linearization of the non-relativistic Schr\"odinger equation followed by minimal coupling.
+The GLL equation does not change this picture.
+The rest energy term can be removed by redefining the Fermi field components reducing the GLL equation to the LL one.

 The non-relativistic counterpart of the Dirac equation should not be considered necessarily as its non-relativistic limit.
-With the rest energy included, the GLL equation leads to a different physical picture some elements of which cannot be seen in the framework of the LL equation.
-We demonstrated this for a non-relativistic Fermi field in pseudoscalar external potentials.
+The GLL equation gives us a new insight into the physical consequences of rest energy.
+There are external potentials in which the rest energy contribution becomes non-trivial.
+We can still change the reference point and shift the energy levels by a constant value.
+However, the rest energy effects are not erased by the shift.
+With the rest energy included, the GLL equation leads to a physical picture some elements of which cannot be seen in the framework of the LL equation.
+We have demonstrated this for a non-relativistic Fermi field in a spherical well type potential of finite depth.

-One of the new elements is the fact that the existence of bound states depends on the rest energy of the Fermi particle.
-The particle entering the region of a pseudoscalar spherical potential well is confined to this well if the rest energy differs from zero and exceeds a minimum value.
-This minimum is determined by the depth and width of the well.
-The larger the rest energy, the more bound states we get.
-Otherwise, the particle is not "captured" by the well.
+In this potential, the spin effects do not show themselves, and the results are the same for spin up and spin down components.
+This allows us to see clearly the rest energy effects.
+One of the new elements is the fact that the existence of bound states and their number depend not only on the depth and width of the well, as it was known before, but also on the rest energy of the Fermi particle.
+The particle entering the region of the well is confined to it if the rest energy differs from zero and exceeds a minimum value.
+The minimum is determined by the depth and width of the well.
+Otherwise, the particle is not captured by the well.
 If it is in a bound state and its rest energy goes below the minimum value, this destroys the bound state, and the particle leaves the well.

-The picture becomes richer and includes more new elements if we consider the motion of the Fermi particle in a pseudoscalar Coulomb potential.
-The particle experiences a rest energy dependent background field.
-This violates the parity and modifies the symmetry of the system which in turn results in restructuring of eigenfunctions.
-The bound state spectrum depends on the orientation of spin with respect to both the background field and the total angular momentum and consists of two sets corresponding to positive and negative values of the modified constant of motion.